Admissions

 Apply

-For most of our programs, there are two opportunities to apply each year.
 You can begin any of our master’s degree programs (MPA, MID or MPIA) in either the fall or spring terms.
 Applications to the PhD program are for the fall term only.
 Applications to the mid-career master's degree (MPPM) and non-degree programs are accepted for the fall, spring, or summer terms.
+Application deadlines and requirements are listed below.

 If you need assistance at any point during the application process, get in touch with us by email (gspia@pitt.edu) or by phone at 412-648-7640.
 A member of our Recruitment and Admissions team would be happy to help.